EdsonLucas/lightbox-portfolio/README.md

 <a class="images/{image_name}.jpg" class="cbp-caption cbp-lightbox">
 ```

-It will create a directory folder called `lightbox-portfolio*` inside the current folder.
+It will create a directory folder called `lightbox-portfolio*` inside the current folder.<br>
 **OBS.: You should copy this folder to your project and use with the tutorial above.**

 ```